 Although it is the regional center operators and the developers who work with regional center sponsors that will feel the greatest impact of the redeployment policy changes, there are very real changes for EB-5 investors themselves, as well.

-- 1. EB-5 capital must be reused for commercial activity.
+1. EB-5 capital must be reused for commercial activity

-- 2. Redeployed EB-5 capital may be used for a variety of lawful business activities, provided these activities fall within the scope of the NCE.
+2. Redeployed EB-5 capital may be used for a variety of lawful business activities, provided these activities fall within the scope of the NCE

-- 3. EB-5 capital may be redeployed throughout the United States, not merely within the same geographical area as the original.
+3. EB-5 capital may be redeployed throughout the United States, not merely within the same geographical area as the original

-- Previously, USCIS redeployment policies stipulated that EB-5 capital needed to be redeployed in the original regional center’s USCIS-approved geographic area.
+Previously, USCIS redeployment policies stipulated that EB-5 capital needed to be redeployed in the original regional center’s USCIS-approved geographic area.
 This is no longer the case.

-- This has significant implications for regional centers and developers working with regional center sponsors.
+This has significant implications for regional centers and developers working with regional center sponsors.

-- However, with the March 2022 update to USCIS guidance on redeployment, this additional processing time is no longer required.
+However, with the March 2022 update to USCIS guidance on redeployment, this additional processing time is no longer required.

-- 4. EB-5 redeployments should occur within one year of recovery of EB-5 investment funds.
+4. EB-5 redeployments should occur within one year of recovery of EB-5 investment funds

-- Depending on where an EB-5 investor is in the EB-5 timeline, these changes may bring about a need for quick action to alleviate any risk to their visas—especially when delays come about through no fault of their own.
+Depending on where an EB-5 investor is in the EB-5 timeline, these changes may bring about a need for quick action to alleviate any risk to their visas—especially when delays come about through no fault of their own.

 Risk Management Considerations

-- Capital can be loaned to the original enterprise or job-creating entity, though there are risks to this option.
+Capital can be loaned to the original enterprise or job-creating entity, though there are risks to this option

 - Investors will not be subject to the original job creation requirement, provided that the requirement was already fulfilled from the initial investment.

-- Investments outside of the NCE or regional center:
+Investments outside of the NCE or regional center

 - This vast increase in options for EB-5 redeployment can result in higher returns and higher liquidity than the original NCE or job creating entity may have been able to provide.

-- Duration of redeployment:
+Duration of redeployment

-- Since the “sustainment period” of the “at-risk” requirement has been changed, EB-5 capital no longer needs to be held “at-risk” until an investor receives I-829 approval.
-This, in many cases, eliminates the need to redeploy capital at all, so long as it was “at-risk” and invested in the NCE for a minimum of two years.
+- Since the “sustainment period” of the “at-risk” requirement has changed, EB-5 capital no longer needs to be held “at-risk” until an investor receives I-829 approval.
+This, in many cases, eliminates the need to redeploy capital at all, as long as it was “at-risk” and invested in the NCE for a minimum of two years.

 Working with EB5AN to Expedite EB-5 Capital Redeployment

 With more than 10 regional centers, some extending through multiple states or covering entire states, EB5AN is a trusted partner and project sponsor.
-There are several benefits to working with EB5AN to reduce investors’ immigration risk:

-- Redeployment flexibility due to expanded regional center coverage
+- Redeployment flexibility due to expanded regional center coverage.

-- Expertise that leads to best-in-class fund management
+- Expertise that leads to best-in-class fund management.

-- Full project transparency and a dedication to EB-5 program compliance
+- Full project transparency and a dedication to EB-5 program compliance.

 The EB5AN team also has extensive experience in filing Form I-956 petitions and expansion amendments for regional center operators, with 150 USCIS approvals to date.
 We also have experience with expansion applications for larger geographic areas.